-There are various ways you can pay off your mortgage faster.
+There are various ways you can pay your mortgage off faster.
 For instance, you can increase the number of payments you make each year.
-Another idea is to pay every two weeks instead of monthly; you probably won’t notice the difference in your everyday cash flow, but over the years this will save thousands of dollars in interest.
+Another idea is to pay every two weeks instead of monthly – you probably won’t notice the difference in your everyday cash flow but, over the years, this will save thousands of dollars in interest.

 6. Don’t forget about closing costs

 Don’t use all your savings on the down payment!
-Budget at least an additional 2.5% of your purchase price to help cover legal fees, taxes, insurance, utilities, moving costs and that all important home inspection.
+Budget at least an additional 2.5% of your purchase price to help cover legal fees, taxes, insurance, utilities, moving costs, and that all-important home inspection.

-7. Get your First Time Home Buyer’s Tax Credit (HBTC)
+7. Get your First Time Home Buyers Tax Credit (HBTC)

 8. Get it in writing